Addiction and White-Collar Professionals

-Popular culture depicts those struggling with addiction as unemployed, bedraggled, and often homeless.
+Popular culture depicts those struggling with addiction as unemployed and often homeless.
 While there are many vulnerable populations who struggle with addiction, many seemingly successful individuals also struggle with this condition.
-High-achieving, wealthy people in white-collar careers experience substance use disorders at high rates, often beginning drug abuse as students and then continuing the problem when they enter a competitive, stressful workforce.
-Some professions that involve stressful lifestyles are at greater risk for addiction and substance abuse than others.
+High-achieving, wealthy people in white-collar careers experience substance use disorders at high rates.
+Some professions that are at greater risk for addiction than others.

 White-Collar Professions and Substance Abuse Rates